ggxchain/documentation/src/GLOSSARY.md

 ## AURA

-The Authority Round (AURA) block production algorithm is a consensus mechanism designed explicitly for permissioned or consortium blockchains.
-In the AURA algorithm, a designated set of authorities or validators take turns producing blocks in a round-robin fashion.
+The **Au**thority **R**ound block production **A**lgorithm is a consensus mechanism designed explicitly for permissioned or consortium blockchains.
+In this consensus algorithm a designated set of authorities or validators take turns producing blocks in a round-robin fashion.
 The authorities are typically trusted participants within the network, such as known organizations or entities.

 ## BABE

-BABE (Blind Assignment for Blockchain Extension) is a block production algorithm used in GGX.
-BABE is designed to be fast, efficient, and secure, and it uses a proof-of-stake (PoS) consensus mechanism to achieve consensus among nodes in the network.
+**B**lind **A**ssignment for **B**lockchain **E**xtension is a block production algorithm used in GGX.
+It is designed to be fast, efficient, and secure, and it uses a proof-of-stake (PoS) consensus mechanism to achieve consensus among nodes in the network.

-## Block

-A block in a blockchain is a collection of data that is bundled together with a unique digital signature, known as a cryptographic hash.
-The data contained in a block can vary depending on the specific blockchain application, but it typically includes a record of recent transactions, a timestamp, and a reference to the previous block in the chain.

 ## Block Explorer

 A block explorer is a tool that allows users to view and analyze the contents of a blockchain, including the transaction history, current status, and other important data.
 Block explorers are web-based applications that provide an intuitive user interface for navigating the blockchain, as well as a wide range of features for exploring and analyzing its data.

-## BLS Signatures

-BLS signatures are specific signatures widely used in blockchains.
-They offer advantages over traditional signature schemes, such as shorter signature sizes, faster verification times, and aggregation of signatures.

 ## Byzantine Fault Tolerance